 The Construction Book is required for the Final Reception.

 The Final Reception is signed by the Builder, Site Director and Owner, The City Hall representative, the State Inspector with the ISC, and, when necessary, by the Fire Department Inspector, Environmental Agency Inspector, and so on.
 The Architect and the Engineers are not part of the Final Reception Board, but guests.
-Nevertheless, they provide for each specialty Reports that state if the Building is constructed accordingly the Design Documents, and the Building Permit.
+Nevertheless, they provide for each specialty Report that states if the Building is constructed accordingly the Design Documents, and the Building Permit.

 The Buildings that have not been successfully finished, with a proper Final Reception procedure, are not allowed to be tabulated (registered in the National Registry of Real Estate Properties).